practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Java/README.md

 #### The originally extra user defined function in Haxe

-This user defined function has become redundant after noticing Java's simple and elegant solution:
+This user defined function has become redundant after noticing "Big AI's" simple and elegant solution in Java:

 ```
     // Function to check if a value is strictly an integer (digits only)